sous-chefs/apache2/README.md

 -   a2enconf
 -   a2disconf

 This cookbook ships with templates of these scripts for non-Debian/Ubuntu platforms.
-The scripts are used in the custom resources below.

 ## Cookbooks:
 -   Build Essential
-  Some recipes (e.g., `apache2::mod_auth_openid`) build the module from source
+    This is required as some recipes (e.g., `apache2::mod_auth_openid`) build the module from source

 Depending on your OS configuration and security policy, you may need additional recipes or cookbooks for this cookbook's recipes to converge on the node.
 In particular, the following Operating System settings may affect the behavior of this cookbook: